 Graduate Degree Programs

-The Master of Public Health in Epidemiology provides students with systematic training in epidemiological principles, methods, and practices through constructive coursework and an internship.
+The MPH in Epidemiology provides students with systematic training in epidemiological principles, methods, and practices through constructive coursework and an internship.

-The online Master of Public Health in Applied Epidemiology is designed for working professionals.
+The Online MPH in Applied Epidemiology is designed for working professionals.
 Coursework is 100% online and students complete one course every seven and a half weeks.

-The Master of Science in Epidemiology is designed for individuals who wish to pursue training in epidemiological research.
+The MS in Epidemiology is designed for individuals who wish to pursue training in epidemiological research.

-The section offers both the Doctorate (PhD) in Epidemiology, and a PhD Minor in Epidemiology.
+The program offers both the PhD in Epidemiology and a PhD Minor in Epidemiology.
 The PhD in Epidemiology trains individuals for careers in research and teaching in academic settings, research institutes, government agencies and industry.

 Two niches for the UA Epidemiology program are a transdisciplinary approach to disease prevention and our research among populations and communities of the Southwest US.
 The faculty within the program and the College of Public Health are highly collaborative across the university and this collaboration becomes a model for students.
 Much of the research being done by the faculty within the program, in which students are participating, is transdisciplinary in nature and focused on issues relevant to populations of the Southwest.